-2018 appears to be the year that veganism went mainstream.
-The Vegan Society estimates that veganism is one of the year’s biggest trends.
+The Vegan Society estimates that veganism was one of 2018’s biggest trends.
 It was also the year that, for the first time ever, The Great British Bake Off featured a Vegan Week on the baking competition.
 Meat eaters and staunch vegans alike will agree that the trend is on the rise.

 Veganism is growing in popularity around the world.
 One in two shoppers now follow or show an interest in a plant-based diet.
 According to Google Trends, the last 5 years shows an exponential rise in the number of worldwide searches for ‘veganism’.